 Your written plan should address all four.
 Most people focus entirely on response — what to do when it happens.
 But I’ve found that prevention (like maintaining defensible space around your home) and recovery planning (like having organized insurance documentation) are where you avoid the most suffering.

-Emergency Preparedness Plan for Renters and Apartment Dwellers
+Planning for Renters and Apartment Dwellers

-Know Your Building’s Emergency Systems
+Know Your Building

 Walk your building’s fire escape routes and stairwell locations before you need them.
 Count the doors between your unit and the nearest stairwell so you can navigate in total darkness or heavy smoke.
-Elevators are unusable during fires and earthquakes — never include them in your evacuation plan.
+Elevators are unusable during fires and earthquakes — never include them in your plan.
 If you live above the sixth floor, understand that fire department ladder trucks may not reach your level, making early self-evacuation critical.

 Apartment-Specific Adjustments